karahyx/SNV_PrioritizationPipeline/README.md

     <td>
       <ul>
         <li> Obtain the number of variants in each chromosome </li>
-        <li> Obtain the number of alt-alt, hom-alt, ref-alt and the percentage of hom-alt in each chromosome </li>
+        <li> Obtain the number of alt-alt, hom-alt, ref-alt, and the percentage of hom-alt in each chromosome </li>
       </ul>
     </td>
   </tr>